guycipher/k4/README.md

 - Configurable skip list
 - Bloom filter for faster lookups.
 SSTable initial pages contain a bloom filter.
 The system uses the bloom filter to determine if a key is in the SSTable before scanning the SSTable.
 - Recovery from WAL
-- Granular page locking
+- Granular page locking (sstables on scan are locked granularly)
-- Thread-safe
+- Thread-safe (multiple readers, single writer)
 - TTL support
 - Optional compression support (Simple lightweight and optimized Lempel-Ziv 1977 inspired compression algorithm)
 - Background flushing and compaction operations for less blocking on read and write operations